srivats666/InsightDataScience/README.md

 Inputs:

-For the performance evaluation of calculating median, I used the unit test module.
-First I created 10 different inputs splitted into 2 groups.
+For the performance evaluation of calculating median, first I created 10 different inputs splitted into 2 groups.
-First set of inputs is where there are 100 different users and each user makes k payments where k is in set k'=[10,20,30,40,50].
+First set of inputs is where there are 100 different users and each user makes k payments where k is in set k=[10,20,30,40,50].
 These k payments are made to random k target users selected from the set of 100 users.
 Second set is where there are 200 different users and each user again make k payments to random k target users.
 All the payments have made within the same 60 seconds window.
 This way, the performance of calculating median can be evaluated under a heavy load.